Pre-existing disease in pregnancy: Structural (congenital) abnormalities of the uterus

-Structural abnormalities of the uterus include conditions like septate uterus, bicornuate uterus, arcuate uterus, and didelphys uterus.
+Structural abnormalities of the uterus include conditions like a septate uterus, a bicornuate uterus, an arcuate uterus, and a didelphys uterus.
 Most of these abnormalities occur when the Müllerian ducts are fused improperly or incompletely.
-Women with these congenital abnormalities are usually unaware as these conditions do not usually do not present any symptoms.
+Women with these congenital abnormalities are usually unaware, as these conditions do not usually present any symptoms.
 During pregnancy, these conditions are associated with infertility, preterm birth, fetal malpresentation, and early miscarriages.
-Among these uterine abnormalities, those with canalization defects, i.e., not having a normal uterine canal such as septate defects have the worse pregnancy outcomes.
-Surgical treatment is only recommended for individuals who have had recurrent miscarriages and have a septate uterus; however, the risks of surgery, especially scarring of the womb should be considered.
-Further evidence from randomized controlled trials are required to establish conclusively whether surgery is the better option when its risks and rewards are compared with the risks of the adverse pregnancy outcomes.
+Among these uterine abnormalities, those with canalization defects, i.e., not having a normal uterine canal, such as septate defects, have the worst pregnancy outcomes.
+Surgical treatment is only recommended for individuals who have had recurrent miscarriages and have a septate uterus; however, the risks of surgery, especially scarring of the womb, should be considered.
+Further evidence from randomized controlled trials is required to establish conclusively whether surgery is the better option when its risks and rewards are compared with the risks of adverse pregnancy outcomes.